 As one of the fastest growing crime in the U.S., identity theft cases are expected to rise in the years to come if consumers are not given proper education on how to secure themselves from these criminals.

-According to a 2016 Identity Fraud Study more than $15 billion were stolen from 13.1 million consumers in 2015.
 In this article, we’ll have a look at the common methods thieves use to obtain information and the ways one can secure their computers from these hackers.

 There are many ways hackers can obtain people’s personal information: